Computer Science Foundations

 Database Homework Help in plain English

 Relational schema design, SQL queries through window functions, normalization to BCNF, index tuning, and transaction isolation analysis.
-The hardest CMU 15-445 query optimization step is reading the PostgreSQL EXPLAIN ANALYZE output and identifying a missing index that drops a sequential scan to an index scan, the move our tutors annotate inline.
+The hardest query optimization step is reading the PostgreSQL EXPLAIN ANALYZE output and identifying a missing index that drops a sequential scan to an index scan, the move our tutors annotate inline.
 Verified CS graduates with PostgreSQL, MySQL, MongoDB depth, starting at $20 per task, 12-hour average turnaround.

 Topics covered